Miffyli/minecraft-bc/README.md

 [Download](http://minerl.io/dataset/) and place MineRL dataset under `./data`.
 Alternatively point environment variable `MINERL_DATA_ROOT` to the downloaded dataset.

-Run `train.py` to train the model, after run `test.py` to run the evaluation used in the AICrowd platform.
+Run `train.py` to train the model.
+Afterwards run `test.py` to run the evaluation used in the AICrowd platform.
 This code prints out per-episode rewards.

 After 200 games, the average episodic reward should be around 10-13.
-The results very from to run / depending on when training is stopped, and we also noticed our local evaluations having consistently lower score than on AICrowd platform (achieved +15 results).
+The results very from run-to-run, and we also noticed our local evaluations having consistently lower score than on AICrowd platform (achieved +15 results).